moesalma23-a11y/virtual-network-security-lab/README.md

 # virtual-network-security-lab-setup
+Goal: After receiving my Network+ and Security+ certifications, I want to learn more hands on experience as im still in school.
+Configuring this virtualized network and running labs will allow me to gain more knowledge on certain commands and tools commonly used in Cybersecurity/network configuratin.
 Virtual Cybersecurity lab using a physical cisco switch + labs hosted on a windows pc To begin, I set up a physical network using a Cisco Catalyst switch and a Windows Desktop PC.
 I connected the switch to my home router for internet access, then directly connected my desktop to the switch itself.:![Switch Configuration](IMG_7419.jpeg)
 I used a console cable to configure the name and of the switch and common security practices like a secret password, then I configured SSH so I can use an out of band managment way to configure the switch from now on.![SSH Configuration](IMG_7423.jpeg)